 That’s a good question, Raine.
 I’m glad you asked.
-(BTW, thanks for the compliment.)
+(By the way, thanks for the compliment.)

 There are many reasons to DIY.
-Below are just a few.
+Below are some of those reasons.
 Let’s continue using the side table as an example.

 Here are just a few cases when DIY might not be in your best interest.

-Deciding to build a side table yourself, instead of buying one, is a personal decision.
+Deciding to build a side table (or whatever your heart desires) yourself, instead of buying one, is a personal decision.
 You have to weigh the pros and cons that pertain to your situation.
 No one else can do that for you.

 Personally, reason #7 (above) for doing it yourself weighs heavily in my to-DIY-or-not-to-DIY decisions.
 For me, there are few things in life more rewarding than a job well done.
 For other folks, that wouldn’t even be a consideration.